joemcmanus/lcd/README.md

     Setting up GPIO Pins
     Sending your message to /dev/ttyS0

-Example, reading a TMP36 ysing analog.py, then printing the data on the display every 30 seconds.
+Example, reading a TMP36 using analog.py, then printing the data on the display every 30 seconds.

     root@galileo:~# while [ 1 ]
     > do